awsdocs/amazon-connect-admin-guide/doc_source/contact-lens-rules-create-task.md

 ## Voice and task contact records are linked<a name="rules-voice-task-ctrs"></a>

 When a rule creates a task, a contact record is automatically generated for the task\.
-It's linked to the contact record of the voice call that met the criteria for the rule to create the task\.
+It's linked to the contact record of the voice call or chat that met the criteria for the rule to create the task\.

 For example, a call comes into your contact center and generates CTR1: